sualigunduz/dsa210-termproject/README.md

 ### Plans on Collecting Data

-I plan to obtain this data through publicly-available online datasets and websites created by companies and organizations specializing in the relevant areas.
+I plan to obtain this data through publicly available online datasets and websites created by companies and organizations specializing in the relevant areas.
 The organizations and services I intend on collecting this data from are as follows:

 1. **Housing**